12 Things that Set Canadian Arctic City Iqaluit Apart (Part 3 of 3)

 That's why Iqaluit is actively building its first deep-water port with all-tide access.
 Why all-tide access is so important?
 Because the tides in Iqaluit are the second highest in Canada after the Bay of Fundy in New Brunswick: the sea rises and falls 8 to 12 m (26 to 39 ft) twice a day.

-Mid-size to large fishing vessels will no longer require to go to Newfoundland or Greenland for offloading and processing fish.
+Mid-size to large fishing vessels will no longer be required to go to Newfoundland or Greenland for offloading and processing fish.
 It could all be done in Iqaluit.

 A company that is building port blasts rock at least a few times per week to clear space for the port itself and a road to it.
 We weren't aware of blasting, so we freaked out a bit when we heard a sudden roar in the middle of our hike to Apex.